Thanksgiving is one of the best holidays of the year. Families get together to celebrate with each other and bountiful feasts adorn the dining table.

 - This last tip should go without saying, but be sure to lock and secure all windows and door locks throughout your home.
 Second story windows are commonly overlooked and the bad guys know this.
 Be sure to lock all of them.

 If you are the host for the Thanksgiving festivities, then there are a totally different set of precautions you should keep in mind to make sure the event is a safe and joyous occasion for everyone.
 Most of the safety tips we offer are meant for the heart of the home during Thanksgiving… the kitchen.

 - Accidents can happen so we first suggest keeping a fire extinguisher in the kitchen and make sure everyone involved knows where it is and how to use it.
-You should also have a smoke alarm already installed in your kitchen since that is where the majority of home fires originate.
+You should also have a smoke and fire alarm already installed in your kitchen since that is where the majority of home fires originate.

 - Cooking attire is also important for the chef and any kitchen assistants for the day.
 Do not wear loose fitting clothes that could catch fire from an open flame.
 You should wear short sleeves or tightly rolled sleeves when cooking.

 - It is a good idea to always have an adult in the kitchen while the stove or oven is on.
 Not only can you keep an important dish from burning, but you can also keep an eye out for anyone getting too close to hot surfaces or other dangers in the kitchen.